-Figure 1: The Structure of the First and Second Attempts: Three Lifters Case Notes: The box means that the player appears on the stage.
-W{it}^{j} is lifter i's attempt weight in j-th attempt in competition t.
+Figure 1: The Structure of the First and Second Attempts: Three Lifters Case Notes: The box means that the player appears on the stage. $W{it}^{j}$ is lifter i's attempt weight in j-th attempt in competition t.

 Example of Attempt Order: To highlight the available information of each lifter at each attempt, consider a competition with three lifters (A, B, and C).
 The timeline of the first and second attempts is shown in Figure 1.
-For opening attempts, lifters A, B, and C declare 100 kg, 105 kg, and 110 kg before the competition.
-Then, the order will be A, B, and C. Lifter A attempts 100 kg then the outcome is realized.
+For opening attempts, lifters A, B, A and C declare 100 kg, 105 kg, and 110 kg before the competition.
+Then, the order will be A, B, A and C. Lifter A attempts 100 kg then the outcome is realized.
 Next, lifter B attempts 105 kg.
 At the same time, lifter A declares the next attempt weight 110 kg in one minute conditional on A's own first outcome and B and C's attempt weights before B's outcome is realized because lifter B is trying 105 kg at that time.
 Lifter B's outcome is realized.
 Next, lifter C attempts 110 kg.
-At the same time, lifter B declares the next attempt weight 115 kg in one minute knowing B's own first outcome, A's outcome and next attempt, and C's attempt weight before C's outcome is realized because lifter C declares the next attempt, and C's attempt weight before C's outcome is realized because lifter C declares the next attempt, and C's attempt weight before C's outcome is realized because lifter C declares the next attempt weight 112.5 kg in one minute knowing A and Bs' outcomes, their next attempts, and C's own first outcome.
+At the same time, lifter B declares the next attempt weight 115 kg in one minute knowing B's own first outcome, A's outcome and next attempt, and C's attempt weight before C's outcome is realized because lifter C is trying 110 kg at that time.
+Lifter C's outcome is realized.
+Lifter C declares the next attempt weight 112.5 kg in one minute knowing A and Bs' outcomes, their next attempts, and C's own first outcome.
 For the second attempts, the new order will be A (110 kg), C (112.5 kg), B (115 kg).
 After the same procedure, the new order for the third attempts, will be similarly determined by the declared weights at the second attempts.